bgoonz/web-dev-notes-resource-site/2-content/blog-posts/bash/shell-scripts-npm.md

 > For those of you who are not very comfortable with terminal commands, the `_&&_`in the script is used to delimit two commands.
 Thus, the second command executes after the successful execution of the first command.

-Now when you run `npm run awesome-npm`, the say-hello script executes first, outputting “Hello World” to the console, followed by the part of the script after the `&&`, which outputs “NPM is awesome!”
+Now when you run `npm run awesome-npm`, the say-hello script executes first, outputting “Hello World" to the console, followed by the part of the script after the `&&`, which outputs “NPM is awesome!"

 Here’s a use case where this might be useful.
 Suppose you’re automating the build process of your application.
-Let’s say you’re using Webpack as a bundler and your distribution code goes into a directory called “dist”.
+Let’s say you’re using Webpack as a bundler and your distribution code goes into a directory called “dist".

 You might start with cleaning the directory.
 This can be done by either deleting its contents or deleting the directory itself and then making it again.
 Let’s go with the latter approach.
 Your command might look something like this: